facebookincubator/velox/velox/docs/functions/window.rst

   A frame can be ROWS type or RANGE type, and it runs from frame_start to frame_end.
   If frame_end is not specified, a default value of CURRENT ROW is used.

-  In ROWS mode, CURRENT ROW refers specifically to the current row.
+  In ROWS mode, CURRENT ROW refers to the current row.

-  In RANGE mode, CURRENT ROW refers to any peer row of the current row for the purpose of the ORDER BY.
+  In RANGE mode, CURRENT ROW refers to any peer row of the current row.
+  Rows are peers if they have the same values for the ORDER BY fields.
   A frame start of CURRENT ROW refers to the first peer row of the current row, while a frame end of CURRENT ROW refers to the last peer row of the current row.
   If no ORDER BY is specified, all rows are considered peers of the current row.